 I started The BeerCast to try and keep up with what was happening in the British brewing scene, and with a few friends in June of 2007 started what was the first UK beer podcast (hence the title of the blog).
 We recorded over 70 in the end, before life got in the way and our meet-ups dwindled.

-For the last eight years I’ve been reporting on what’s happening in the British, Scottish and Edinburgh beer scenes.
-My adopted home city is known for many things, but it really has become a significant beer town since this blog began; new breweries and pubs open all the time, and beers are released seemingly every week.
+Instead I had a new focus and over the twelve years the BeerCast has been going I’ve written extensively about the British, Scottish and Edinburgh beer scenes.
+My adopted home city is known for many things, but since this blog began it has justifiably become one of the best cities in the county for beer (as in the past, so it used to be).
+New breweries and pubs open all the time, and beers are released seemingly every week.

 Personally speaking, I’m a member of the British Guild of Beer Writers, and have written for several beer-related publications.
-I have judged at CAMRA, SIBA and other beer competitions for several years.
-In December 2013 I was awarded the Brains SA Gold Award for online media at the British Guild of Beer Writers’ Awards.
+I have judged at the World Beer Awards, and numerous SIBA and CAMRA beer competitions.
+In December 2013 the BeerCast won the Brains SA Gold Award for online media at the British Guild of Beer Writers’ Awards.